Linda-Wang/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 colnames(output) <- gsub("Mag","Magnitude",colnames(output))
 output <- output[,c(2,1,3:ncol(output))]
 --------------------------------------------------
-8.1 Create a factor vector of activities, and label the output (tidy data) with descriptive activity names in the second column;
+Create a factor vector of activities, and label the output (tidy data) with descriptive activity names in the second column;
-8.2 label the columns appropriately, correct error/typos, and use descriptive names (- notations standard as "std" stay, but less obvious ones like above get changed);
+label the columns appropriately, correct error/typos, and use descriptive names (- notations standard as "std" stay, but less obvious ones like above get changed);
-8.3 Reorganize the output data so that activities appear first, then subjects.
+Reorganize the output data so that activities appear first, then subjects.
 =============================================================

 write.table(as.data.frame(output), file="Means by Activity & Subject - Getting & Cleaning Data Course Project.txt", row.name=FALSE)
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-9.1 Write the tidy data out to a text file.
+Write the tidy data out to a text file.
-* Depending on how "measurements on the mean and standard deviation" is defined (i.e. whether weighted average (meanFreq) is treated as an average/a mean), two versions of the tidy data (66 vs 79 measurements) are included in the repo.
+(Depending on how "measurements on the mean and standard deviation" is defined (i.e. whether weighted average (meanFreq) is treated as an average/a mean), two versions of the tidy data (66 vs 79 measurements) are included in the repo.)